hyperledger-labs/splice/cluster/README.md

 ##### The Observability Cluster

 In addition to the per-cluster observability stacks, we maintain also an `observability` cluster which collects metrics data from CircleCI runs.
 You can access Grafana on that cluster at `https://grafana.observability.network.canton.global`.
+The observability cluster is a regular CN cluster but it only deploys the `infra` stack.

+Note that contrary to our other clusters, the `observability` cluster exposes the prometheus remote write endpoint to the public internet (but protected through JWT auth).
+This avoids the need to run literally every job on CI through VPN.

-In that cluster, we add an ad hoc filter using the `build_num` label with a default value of `non_existing`.
+In the observability cluster, we add an ad hoc filter using the `build_num` label with a default value of `non_existing`.
 The main reason is to prevent loading a lot of metric series when first opening the dashboard (as all the metrics are labeled for each CI run job with a different `build_num`, this would load a lot of series in prometheus leading to